cookpad/ecamo/README.md

 An _authorisation cookie_ is a JWT signed by a key specified in `$ECAMO_SIGNING_PUBLIC_KEYS`, with the following constraints.
 It should be stored to a cookie named a value of `$ECAMO_AUTH_COOKIE` (default to `__Host-ecamo_token`)

-- header:
+- Headers:
   - `alg`: Must be `ES256`
   - `kid`: Must be set to a one defined in `$ECAMO_SIGNING_PUBLIC_KEYS`
-- claims:
+- Claims:
   - `exp` must be provided.
   - `iss` must be identical to an web origin of _service origin._ (e.g. `https://service.test.invalid`)
   - `aud` must be set to an web origin of _canonical origin._ (e.g. `https://$ECAMO_CANONICAL_HOST`)
+- Recommendations:

-It is recommended to align cookie expiration and token lifetime.
+  - Align cookie expiration and token lifetime.
+  - Keep lifetime as short as possible. __[Using JWT in cookies is a terrible idea](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/) in general,__ but we assume an application is doing their authentication at their own and the `ecamo-token` is derived from its session store.
+If `ecamo-token` can be derived from other session tokens, then its lifetime can be short.

 ## Misc